Patrick N. Keating

+Biography

 Dr. Keating was born in England and educated as a physicist there (University of Nottingham) and in the United States (University of Michigan, 1969).
 He served as Director and General Manager of both the Advanced Technology Center and the Microelectronics Center of Allied-Signal Corporation (now part of Honeywell Inc.), and lived in Maryland, Florida, and Delaware with his wife of 30 years, Julie Scott Keating.
 He had two married daughters, Clare and Fiona.
 Keating was an enthusiastic tennis player, golfer, sailor, and aviator, and held an FAA pilot's license.
 He died in Lakewood Ranch, Florida, on 21 January 2019.

 In addition to his contributions to the science of Physics, Dr. Keating's research interests included Climate Science, and a research paper in that field was published in the International Journal of Climatology.